 As more and more people discover the positive effects of regularly using CBD oil, workplaces are beginning to come across the issue of testing for the substance in their drug screenings.
-This has led many employees to wonder whether that non-psychoactive, harmless substance they’ve been taking may have more harmful effects on their career.
+This has led many employees to wonder whether that non-psychoactive, harmless substance they’ve been taking may have more harmful effects on their careers.
 It is important to note that the staying power of any substance will fluctuate from person to person.

-The short answer is no, you most likely should not be worried about full spectrum CBD oil staying in your system.
+The short answer is no, you most likely should not be worried about full spectrum CBD oil stay in your system.
 Alone, CBD generally is only detectable for about a week after taking it.

 Most workplaces are drug testing for substances that cause inebriation.
 Cannabidiol does not cause any sort of mental impairment for the user and a lot of employers consider it a therapeutic treatment, not a recreational drug.

 Employer drug screening does typically look for THC.
 Most CBD products include trace amounts of THC (up to 0.3%).

 With such small amounts of THC, a person would have to take more than 1000mg to 2000mg of hemp-derived CBD to have a drug test come back positive, which is much more than any normal user would consume.

 What Type of CBD You Take